 Brown has its own standards of behavior for users of its computing facilities and services (see Brown's Acceptable Use Policy for computing).
 All users of Brown's computing resources are expected to abide by the guidelines outlined in the document "Using Computer Resources at Brown," which students receive at Orientation.
 Brown does not actively monitor Internet activity, and takes no responsibility for the content students find while on the internet.
 Students will have access to all on-line materials.
 Printers located in the computing facilities may be used for course assignments only.

-In order to support students in their successful participation in the Pre-College Programs, all residential students must abide by the following guidelines.
+In order to support participants in their successful participation in the programs, all residential participants must abide by the following guidelines.
 Failure to follow these guidelines and established expectations for social and residential conduct as indicated in the Code of Conduct may result in disciplinary action.
-Students are expected to act responsibly and autonomously at all times, but will be subject to guidance and direction from residential staff who are responsible for enforcing program policies and procedures.
-If inappropriate behavior occurs, residential staff will intervene and discourage such actions.
-Residential staff will forward relevant cases to the Pre-College Campus Life office for review and potential conduct proceedings (See E. Disciplinary Procedures).
+Participants are expected to act responsibly and autonomously at all times, but will be subject to guidance and direction from program staff who are responsible for enforcing program policies and procedures.
+If inappropriate behavior occurs, program staff will intervene and discourage such actions. program staff will forward relevant cases to the Pre-College Student Life office for review and potential conduct proceedings (See E. Disciplinary Procedures).

 D.1.
-Residential students are expected to be in possession of their Brown issued identification card (Brown ID) whenever they leave the room and must immediately report any instance of lost or stolen ID Cards to a member of Brown Card Office or the Department of Public Safety (if after hours).
+Residential participants are expected to be in possession of their Brown issued identification card (Brown ID) whenever they leave their assigned room and must immediately report any instance of lost or stolen ID Cards to a program staff member, a member of Brown Card Office, or the Department of Public Safety.

 D. 2.
-Residential students are expected to be in possession of their room key whenever they leave the room and must immediately report any instance of lost or stolen keys to residential staff.
-Students should use only their own key, and never lend the key to another student.
+Residential participants are expected to be in possession of their room key whenever they leave their assigned room and must immediately report any instance of lost or stolen keys to residential staff.
+Participants should use only their own key, and never lend the key to another student.

+D.4.
+Residential participants must maintain reasonable courtesy hours within and in the vicinity of the residence halls and sleeping facilities at all times.
+Participants must comply with the requests of others to lessen or eliminate noise.

 D.5.
-Residential students must maintain reasonable courtesy hours within and in the vicinity of the residence halls at all times.
-Students must comply with the requests of others to lessen or eliminate noise.

-D.6.
-Residential students must adhere to quiet hour restrictions (listed below) that are established to create an environment that is conducive to study and sleep.
+Residential participants must adhere to quiet hour restrictions (listed below) that are established to create an environment that is conducive to study and sleep.
 When Quiet Hours are in effect no noise should be heard from another room or area.
-Students may study in groups or socialize quietly during quiet hours in the lounges.
+Participants may study in groups or socialize quietly during quiet hours in the lounges.